 Screw the adapter ring onto the lens and adjust the filter holder.

 But...
 Don't insert any ND or GND filters into the filter holder slots yet.

 What you can insert is the polarizer.
 Screw it to its corresponding adapter ring (if you use a system like NiSi, for example) or to the front of the filter holder (if you use a system like Lee, for example).
 You can also mount it later, with the rest of the filters.

 Don't know in which order you have to insert the filters?
-You'll find the answer in our long exposure photography with lens filters guide.
+You'll find the answer in our lens filters photography guide.

 Turn off the lens stabilization system

 You just set up your camera and lens on the tripod.